datvuny/jpmc-task-3/README.md

 # JPMC Task 3
-Starter repo for task 3 of JPMC's Forage program
+task #3 of JPMC's Forage program

 ## To Run
 1. Install the necessary dependencies by running `npm install` from the project repo